msathe-tech/standalone-abm/updated_README.md

 cd standalone-abm
 chmod +x vxlan.sh
 ```

-4. Run the command `ip a` and make a note of your network interface and use the one that shows for your IP address.

 5. Update line 7 within the `vxlan.sh` script with the network interface name.
 In my instance, it should be `ens4` instead of `eno1`.